HKUST-Aerial-Robotics/pointcloudTraj/README.md

-*What's New: Fix some bugs related to compile and missing depedencies.*
+*What's New: Fix some bugs related to compile and missing dependencies.*

 # pointcloudTraj